 Ghana has a huge gap between rural and urban households, which almost doubled since the 1990s.
 The poverty rate in urban areas at 10.6% is nothing compared to 37.9% in rural areas.
 Almost four million children continue to live below the poverty line, and poverty reduction is not keeping pace with population growth.
 A Ghanaian child is about 40% more likely to be impoverished than a Ghanaian adult, a staggering 15% rise from the 1990s.

-The World Bank lists Ghana’s significant economic barriers as high youth unemployment, ongoing delays in the resolution of debt incurred by energy state-owned enterprises, the high cost of electricity and need to better match its capacity and the demand for supply.
+The World Bank lists Ghana’s significant economic barriers as high youth unemployment, ongoing delays in the resolution of debt incurred by energy state-owned enterprises, the high cost of electricity and the need to better match its capacity and the demand for supply.
 It predicts the country’s prospects as “good,” providing no unforeseen fiscal problems.
 Both oil and non-oil sectors will likely improve, allowing economic growth to rise in 2017.